geocodeearth/ge/README.md

 ## Authentication

+In order to authenticate with the Geocode Earth servers you must have a valid API key from Geocode Earth.
+You can sign up for a free key at https://geocode.earth/ or visit https://app.geocode.earth/dashboard to find an existing key.

-In order to authenticate with the Geocode Earth server you must `export` your API KEY in your shell so it is available as an environment variable:
+You must `export` your API key in your shell so it is available as an environment variable:

 ```bash
 export GE_API_KEY=ge-xxxxxxxxxxxxxxxx